exanos/MedLegal/README.md

 **Can the front-end show intermediate artifacts?**
 Add Flask routes that proxy FastAPI’s `/search` and render search hits; or expose direct download routes to `case.json`, `severity.json`, `scoring.json`.

-**Do I need the “sifter” LLM stage?**
-No; current design passes the full dossier to the case builder (with citations) and keeps severity isolated to avoid leakage of numeric scores.